TimeSurgeLabs/htmxgpt/README.md

 # To Do
 * [Disable button and input](https://hyperscript.org/cookbook/#40-disable-btn-during-request) when waiting for response from API
+* prevent HTML from being rendered if returned by the LLM
 * Add loading display when waiting for response from API
+* Add ability to use multiple LLMs
 * Dockerize the application

 # Possible Future Goals